AnshuJha404/clickify/README.md

 # cameras-gallery-project

-This Project is a clone of camera and gallery that we use in our mobile phones.
+This Project is a clone of camera and gallery made using html css and javascript.
-We can take snps with or without filters and make videos too and save it in our gallery. we can download it and delete it too according to our requirements.
-This is basically a mini project that has its applications in camera related projects.
+We can capture pictures and videos with or without filters  it will saved in our gallery. we can download it in our devices and delete it from gallery application according to our requirements.

 https://anshujha404.github.io/cameras-gallery-project/